The Meaning of Numbers: The Number 999

 Good, evil and the number 999

-9) The frequent use of divination by false prophets in order to deceive people into believing they represent the true God (Jeremiah 14:14, Ezekiel 13:6 - 9).
+The final use of the powers of evil in our 999 is the frequent use of divination by false prophets in order to deceive people into believing they represent the true God (Jeremiah 14:14, Ezekiel 13:6 - 9).